thaliaarchi/omniwsa/tests/burghard/wild/README.md

   - wsinterws.wsa

-The libs/ and examples/ directories have been collapsed here, because wsa resolves imports relative to the current directory.
+The libs/ and examples/ directories have been collapsed here, because wsa resolves imports relative to the current directory. wsinterws/wsinterws.ws has been renamed to wsinterws.origin.ws.
+All other \*.ws and \*.pws files were generated with wsa by me.

 License: [GPL](https://web.archive.org/web/20090123074209/http://burghard.info:80/Code/index.html)